Key Practice Areas: Medical, mechanical, and electrical arts.

 Etan enjoys writing articles concerning current issues in patent law.
 His work has been cited in the Harvard Journal of Law & Technology, the Wall Street Journal, and by IBM in a brief to the Supreme Court of the United States.

-Etan is an active member of the patent bar.
-He currently sits on the IP section of the Orange County Bar Association, and he previously was an active member of the Patents Committee of the New York City Bar Association and the William C. Conner Inn of Court.
+Etan is an active member of the Orange County patent bar, including the Howard T. Markey Intellectual Property American Inn of Court.
+Previously he was a member of the Patents Committee for the New York City Bar Association and the William C. Conner Inn of Court.

 Etan’s non-patent-law interests and activities include spending time with family, cooking, eating, music, traveling, studying Spanish, and trying to learn how to surf.